- Risk Management

 The University’s Information Security Program is based on requirements established in UW Administrative Policy Statements (APS).
 These policy statements establish roles and responsibilities for information security, privacy, and data protection; incident reporting and management requirements; and information security controls and operational practices.
 For specific requirements and the full scope of each policy, see the individual Administrative Policy Statements linked below.

-The Office of the CISO’s risk-based approach to cybersecurity supports the University by balancing risks and creating situational awareness about critical information assets and associated threats.
+The Office of Information Security’s risk-based approach to cybersecurity supports the University by balancing risks and creating situational awareness about critical information assets and associated threats.
 We examine real conditions while remaining adaptable and nimble in our practices.

 Risk Management Practices